dpshade/permaweb-glossary/docs/ROADMAP.md

 ## Technical Debt & Infrastructure

 ### 🏗️ Architecture Improvements
-- **Migrate to Astro Framework** - Transition from the current vanilla JS architecture to the Astro framework to leverage its component-based architecture, automatic optimization (bundling, minification), and improved developer experience (HMR, TypeScript support).
-This will solve current build system and module management pain points and provide a more scalable foundation.
 - **State Management** - Implement centralized state management (Redux/Zustand).
 - **Testing Framework** - Comprehensive unit and integration test suite.
 - **Documentation** - Complete API documentation and developer guides.